Alexander Ney

-Alexander Ney (Александр Ней; born September 1939 in Leningrad, Soviet Union) is an American sculptor and painter.
+Alexander Ney (Александр Ней; born September 1939) is a Russian-American sculptor and painter.
 After establishing himself in 1972 as a resident of France, he immigrated to the United States in 1974 and has since lived and worked in New York City.
-Developing several individualistic styles in modern art, he is most famous for his unique work in terra cotta sculpture, involving heavily perforated surfaces and intriguing forms.
+Developing several individualistic styles in modern art, he is known for his work in terra cotta sculpture, which features heavily perforated surfaces.

-Early life
+Early life and education

-Born at the outbreak of World War II, Ney's early childhood was entrenched in difficulty.
-Two weeks before Ney became 2 years old, the Siege of Leningrad was launched, described by historians as the second most lethal battle in the war's tragic history.
+Born in September 1939, at the outbreak of World War II, Ney's early childhood was marked by hardship.
+Two weeks before Ney turned 2, the Siege of Leningrad launched, described by historians as the second most lethal battle in the war's history.
 The pivotal city’s rail connections were severed, cutting off all access to any food and power supplies.
 In the following winters that ensued, between two and three million civilians—including 400,000 children—died during the Leningrad Blockade.

-Biography

 After being given private art lessons at the home of influential Russian sculptor V.V.
 Lishev (1877–1960), from 1954 to 1957 Ney studied at the Art School of the Leningrad Academy of Arts, and later at the Art School of the Moscow Surikov State Academic Institute of Fine Arts from 1957 to 1959.
 Ney befriended a wide number of progressive-minded art students, now stars of the contemporary Russian art scene such as Alexander Kosolapov, Leonid Sokov, Alexander Yulikov, Lev Nussberg and Vadim Kosmatschof.
-His relentless efforts in creating strikingly new interpretations of art quickly made the young artist legendary amidst his peers.
+His work in creating new interpretations of art gained recognition among his peers.
 Artists Alexander Kosolapov and Igor Makarevich, amongst others, recall that Ney played an influential role in their early years.